Aroma - Flavour - Finish

 Fruity flavours

-Fruity notes that remind us of apples, bananas, pineapple and other fresh fruit varieties are created not only during barrel ageing, but also during fermentation.
-Fruity-smelling esters are released.
+Fruity flavours give the whisky a refreshing and lively character that enriches the overall whisky aroma.
+Typical fruit flavours such as apples, bananas, pineapple and other fresh fruit varieties ensure a balanced interplay of sweetness and acidity.
+These nuances are not only created during barrel ageing, but also during fermentation, when fruity-smelling esters are released.

 Spicy flavours